AdenKoperczak/grib2pf/examples/README.md

 # Example Settings Files

 ## Paths
-Paths in these examples may start with `{intern_}`.
-This should be replaced with the path to the `intern_` folder on Windows, or the source directory on Linux.
+Paths in these examples may start with `{_internal}`.
+This should be replaced with the path to the `_internal` folder on Windows, or the source directory on Linux.
 Placefile and image paths can be anything you like.
 Palette paths should point to a valid palette file.
 Another note is that sometimes Windows will remove extensions (`.jsonc`, `.txt`, `.png`, etc) when displaying names.

 ## Where are your settings
-Your settings should be at `{intern_}/settings.jsonc`.
+Your settings should be at `{_internal}/settings.jsonc`.
 You can modify it to be more like one of the examples, or do your own thing with it.
-`{intern_}/settings.json` is also a valid path, but should be moved to the former for proper highlighting in text editors.
+`{_internal}/settings.json` is also a valid path, but should be moved to the former for proper highlighting in text editors.
 Note that `\` must be replaced by `\\` or `/` in any path.